- A Tennessee businessman bought the two unfinished Bellefonte reactors from TVA for $111 million.

 The economic principle that makes small modular reactors affordable is that the first one, at less than 200 MW, can fund with its revenue the construction of the next one, and so on.

-Instead of having to commit $6.5 million for a 1200 MW unit and wait for eight years for revenue, a developer can get the same amount of nuclear generating capacity, in six increments, by committing about $1.1 billion each time and be making money in about four years from the time he first breaks ground.
+Instead of having to commit $6.5 billion for a 1200 MW unit and wait for eight years for revenue, a developer can get the same amount of nuclear generating capacity, in six increments, by committing about $1.1 billion each time and be making money in about four years from the time he first breaks ground.
 It follows that this slower ramping up of power generating capacity over a two decade period would be more logical in terms of the current conditions and prospects for U.S. energy markets.

 Haney is an experienced businessman who can run a set of numbers.
 One hopes that his dream to finally do something with the Bellefonte site hasn’t clouded his financial horse sense about his more realistic options there.